Skip to main content

 Sexual harassment is defined as unwelcome behavior or communication that is sexual in nature when:

-• A student or employee is led to believe that they must submit to unwelcome sexual conduct or communications in order to gain something in return, such as a grade, a promotion, a place on a sports team, or any educational or employment decision; or
+• A student or employee is led to believe that they must submit to unwelcome sexual conduct or communications to gain something in return, such as a grade, a promotion, a place on a sports team, or any educational or employment decision; or

-• The conduct substantially interferes with a student's educational performance, or creates an intimidating or hostile educational or employment environment.
+• The conduct substantially interferes with a student's educational performance or creates an intimidating or hostile educational or employment environment.

 Examples of Sexual Harassment: